smithfarm/obs_scm_demo/README.md

 to be any way to fully automate these steps.

 (Please note: this is not about fully automating the process of editing the changes file.
-It has never been my attention to "automate away" this file or somehow rid myself of my responsibility, as the maintainer of a package that is carried in openSUSE, to add appropriate changes file entries whenever I change the package.
-What I *did* want to achieve, though, was to maintain the changes file in git.)
+It has never been my intention to "automate away" this file or somehow rid myself of my responsibility, as the maintainer of a package that is carried in openSUSE, to add appropriate entries to the changes file whenever I change the package.
+What I *did* want to achieve, though, was to maintain the changes file in git, and fully automate the process of updating the file in OBS.)

 Learning how to do all of the above required effort and I wrote this `README.md` in the hopes of making the learning process smoother for others.